You’re cordially invited to visit my new Song of The Week Facebook page, where I’ve begun posting On My Turntable between our weekly postings.

 When John was murdered in 1980, Nilsson devoted years to anti-firearm activism, but his musical career was effectively finished.
 He lost all his money to his manager, and died at 53.
 But he did leave a rich if erratic musical legacy.
 I need to pick a Song of The Week, and I confess I’m having trouble.
 There are many fine ones from 1968-71, but not one encompasses his frazzled life or fragmented discography.

-Perhaps Nilsson’s finest moment is the improvised half-hour BBC studio ‘concert’ he made in 1972 (Part 1 and Part 2).
+Perhaps Nilsson’s finest moment is the improvised half-hour BBC studio ‘concert’ he made in 1971.
 Having been assured he could do it without a real audience, he went into the studio with a piano and guitar and made it up as he went along, just as he did his life.
 Songs of great seriousness merge into the ludicrous.
 Check out the non-transition from last week’s SoTW ‘Without Her’ to him multitracking ‘Coconut’, portraying three very funny gorillas.
 No transition: the sublime, naked vulnerable Harry brutally juxtaposed with the hokey, jokey Nilsson.
 Just like his life.
 On the one hand, it has the seriousness of a bunch of stoned 16-year olds goofing around with cameras and instruments.
 On the other, check out how he creates a unifying theme of the audience not applauding to systematically undercut his own seriousness.
 But I need to pick one song.

 We could pick one of the many fine songs from “Harry”, of which there are many.
 Such as ‘Open Your Window’, a marvel of a jazz qua pop vocal virtuosity.
 Or ‘Rainmaker’, a folk myth he wrote himself, a song which wouldn’t have been out of place on an early album by The Band (that’s about the highest praise I can give).
 Or ‘Mr Bojangles’, his lovely cover of the beautiful Jerry Jeff Walker song ‘Mr Bojangles’ (covered by Nina Simone, Bob Dylan, the Nitty Gritty Dirt Band, Sammy Davis and Robbie Williams, among many others).
 Nilsson’s cover was the first and by far the best.